Thom Gimbel: Aerosmith

 Gimbel became a touring musician with Aerosmith from 1989 until 1995, performing keyboards, saxophone, percussion, and backing vocals.
 During this time, he appeared in a "Wayne's World" sketch on Saturday Night Live, and in the movie Wayne's World 2, where they performed two songs.

 Foreigner

 After touring with Aerosmith on the Pump Tour from 1989 to 1990, Gimbel then joined up with Foreigner in 1992.
 He returned to Aerosmith in 1993–1994 for the Get a Grip Tour and later rejoined Foreigner in 1995, he has remained a member of Foreigner since that time.
 Gimbel played rhythm guitar, saxophone, and flute, as well as keyboards and backing vocals.
-In March 2021 Foreigner's bassist Jeff Pilson announced Gimbel's retirement from the band.
+In March 2021, Foreigner's bassist Jeff Pilson announced Gimbel's retirement from the band.

 Personal life

 When he is not on the road with Foreigner, Gimbel plays golf, and enjoys playing a wide variety of instruments.

-Thom has three older brothers and sisters and is among many others related to TV producer and Emmy Award winner Roger Gimbel (1925–2011).
+He has three older brothers and sisters and is, among many others, related to the television producer and Emmy Award winner, Roger Gimbel (1925–2011).